jonmcphetres/test2/docs/index.md

 # Overview {-}

-Overview goes here.

-## Course Aims

-* List out the aims
-* The next aim
-* etc
+This is a course on statistics.

-## Intended Learning Outcomes
+## Learning outcomes

-By the end of this course students will be able to:
+By the end of this term, you will

-* Do this
-* Do that
-* And this
+* Understand basic statistical concepts
+* Be familiar with R-based computing
+* Be able to conduct basicv statistical analyses
+* Be able to report your findings in APA style using R-markdown

+## Structure

+*Pre-lecture assignment*
+*Lecture*
+*Practical Exercise*
+*Tutorial Session*